Adam Frankel PhD

 Dr. Frankel draws on his expertise and experiences as a biochemist to teach primarily in the area of medicinal chemistry, which is a multi-disciplinary field that combines organic chemistry, biochemistry, computational chemistry, pharmacology, statistics, and biology in order to provide a molecular understanding of therapeutic compounds.
-Examples of some of the topics that he teaches include quantitative structure-activity relationships, enzyme inhibition kinetics, and bacterial enzyme inhibitors (a subset of antibiotics).
+He teaches structure-activity relationships in a broad range of therapeutic areas in BPSc and E2P PharmD programs.

-The current thrust of Dr. Frankel’s investigations is centered on a family of human enzymes called protein arginine N-methyltransferases (PRMTs), which transfer methyl groups from S-adenosyl-L-methionine to arginine residues within proteins.
+Dr. Frankel’s research group studies a family of human enzymes called protein arginine N-methyltransferases (PRMTs), which transfer methyl groups from S-adenosyl-L-methionine to arginine residues within proteins.
 Chemically, this post-translational modification alters the hydrogen-bonding capability of the decorated residue without significantly changing its positive charge.
 Biologically, arginine methylation plays important roles in facilitating gene expression and repression, processing nascent RNA transcripts, and participating in DNA damage repair.
-An area of interest for Dr. Frankel and his research group is the contribution of PRMT activities to human diseases such as hormone-dependent cancers, inflammation, and cardiovascular disease.
-His research team approaches these problems from several different angles, combining in vitro and cell-based studies to provide a mechanistic view of PRMT function and to discover new therapies that involve targeting PRMTs.
+The lab develops and employs different assays to quantify PRMT activities in vitro and in Saccharomyces cerevisiae yeast.

-The work requires a fundamental understanding of the basic sciences, and each team member has been trained in or exposed to any one or a combination of the following areas: biochemistry, molecular biology, biophysics, chemistry, microbiology, and cell biology.
-In addition to possessing a firm understanding of these areas, trainees are motivated individuals with excellent communication and writing skills who are asked routinely to come up with creative solutions to answer interesting biochemical questions.
+The work requires a fundamental understanding of the basic sciences, and each team member has been trained in or exposed to any one or a combination of the following areas: biochemistry, molecular biology, biophysics, chemistry, and microbiology.
+In addition to possessing a firm understanding of these areas, trainees are motivated individuals with excellent communication and writing skills routinely asked to come up with creative solutions to answer interesting biochemical questions.